 In the past ten years, the IEEE 802 LMSC has overseen the development of standards (including both IEEE Std.
 802.11ac-2014 [1] and IEEE Std.
 802.11ax-2021 [2]) that operate in unlicensed bands and are capable of providing gigabit throughput, i.e., provide physical layer throughput over 1 Gb/s.
 The current Wi-Fi 6 and Wi-Fi 6E technologies [3] are developed based on the IEEE Std.
 802.11ax-2021 standard.
 IEEE P802.11be [4] is expected to provide physical layer throughput capacity at gigabit speeds and it is the basis that the upcoming Wi-Fi 7 technologies [5] utilize for development.
 These IEEE 802 technologies have become an integral part of global citizens’ lives, known best as “the 5 GHz network”.
 Next generation technologies utilizing both 5 GHz and 6 GHz bands in order to satisfy new requirements in internet of things or lower latency and jitter requirements for applications such as home video, video conferencing or video gaming are already developed and continue to be improved by our hundreds of standards development contributors.

 The next generation of WSN will increasingly play a role in the handset market segment.
-The secure digital transition of India’s households, public sector and industry will critically depend on opportunities for to benefit from emerging technologies like high-precision positioning, object sensing, increased security and privacy by design feature and many other features already under development in IEEE 802.
+The secure digital transition of India’s households, public sector and industry will critically depend on opportunities from emerging technologies like high-precision positioning, object sensing, increased security and privacy by design feature and many other features already under development in IEEE 802.
 Notably, IEEE Std 802.15.4 serves billions of devices worldwide using unlicensed spectrum for many applications such as IoT sensors, monitoring, control, real-time location services, and secure access control.
 A major revision to the IEEE Std 802.15.4-2020 standard has commenced, rolling up several published amendments since 2020, including IEEE Std 802.15.4z-2020 [6], which defined enhanced UWB technology.
 IEEE Std 802.15.4z-2020 is already widely being used in consumer, automotive, commercial, and industrial markets.
 In addition to the revision to IEEE Std 802.15.4-2020 a new amendment on "Next generation UWB", which will be rolled up in a future revision to IEEE 802.15.4, is being developed in task group IEEE 802.15.4ab [7] to further enhance UWB capabilities for better performance, greater precision, and new uses such as presence detection and other sensing applications.

 In light of the important role IEEE 802 technologies play in Indian network ecosystems and as related to the needs of citizens of India, IEEE 802 LMSC would like to highlight the importance of license exempt designation.
 Developments in Wireless Access Systems (WAS) including Radio Local Area Networks (RLAN) such as Wireless Local Area Networks (WLAN) (IEEE 802.11) and Wireless Specialty Networks (WSN) (IEEE 802.15) technologies are crucial components in realizing the National Digital Communications Policy (NDCP) 2018 [8], seeking unlocking of the transformative power of digital communications networks for achieving the goal of digital empowerment and improved well-being of the people of India.
 More specifically, IEEE 802 technologies are critical in realizing Connect India mission to create broadband for all and the goal of 10 million public Wi-Fi Hotspots.